The future is here: Company chooses Charlotte as first U.S. city for delivery robots

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) – Delivery robots will soon be navigating the sidewalks and streets in the City of Charlotte.
-An announcement about the project will happen Friday morning.
+An announcement about the project was made Friday morning.

 The delivery robots are small in size, pink, and have wheels.
 The goal is to make a zero-emissions delivery system for businesses while also making the plan more cost-effective than Uber Eats, Door Dash and other delivery options.